chandrikabolla/githubFollowersApp/README.md

 ```
 ### Preface ###
 ---
 I might have chosen react/node for this project.
-But I sticked to jQuery,AJAX because I have more experience in the later than the former.
+But I sticked to jQuery,AJAX because I have more experience in the latter than the former.
 And I wanted to concentrate much on UI and UX.
 ### Problem ###
 ---
 Create a service that allows a user to search for a github user and his followers.